Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I found a way to not only save some money on clothing and household items, but also to make a little money.

 Several years ago, when I had gotten a job working in a casino restaurant.
 I was required to wear white button down shirts, black slacks, black shoes, black socks.
+I quickly realized that my shirts were going to be stained nearly every day and I did not want to spend my whole paycheck on clothes.

 Average US female size?
 Have a tummy?
 The secret to really cheap jeans (and other pants) is to look at the maternity rack in the thrift stores!
 They have elastic tops that will adjust to fit you nicely.